PyLCARS/PyEEInstrumentationSansVISA/README.md

 # PyEEInstrumentationSansVISA

 # Please instead use [SocketSCPI](https://socketscpi.readthedocs.io/en/latest/) by Morgan Allison.
-Its a much more devloped Socket SCPI python interconnection libary thinn this
+It’s a much more developed Socket SCPI python interconnection library than this repo

 #Disclaimer: The code presented here is for education purpose only and has not been fully tested on the instruments.
 Therefore you use this code at your own risk!